 You must be able to fill any temporal gaps in your life’s narrative: with regard to all relevant times—and particularly during times when your career or education might have been going a little bit “sideways.”
 You need to be able to say at minimum (1) what you were doing, (2) how you grew as a person as a result of what you did or what happened during that time, and (3) how that growth fits in the contexts of your personal life narrative.

 For example, you can say something along the lines of, “I was really excited about anatomy.
 Unfortunately, I thought that I would learn it best by reading books, which is the way I’ve always learned.
 However, as a result of my decision to focus more on textbooks than on dissections, I was unable to internalize the three-dimensional perspective that I would need to perform well on the exam.
-I quickly realize that I needed to modify my learning style.
-I was then able to bring my grades up during the second year of medical school and on the Boards.”
+I quickly realize that I needed to modify my learning style so I sought help from one of the professors.
+With that person’s help and guidance, I was then able to bring my grades up during the second year of medical school and on the Boards.”

 Again, you may never be asked about any deficiencies directly, but you do need to be comfortable knowing that you are more than capable in answering them.